Log Calabi-Yau mirror symmetry and non-archimedean disks: Introduction and statements of main results

-We note one addition change in generalizing from the special case \cite{Keel_Yu_The_Frobenius}: Our most fundamental results are properness statements, see \cref{prop:Spprop} (which is the key for counting tropical curves) and \cref{thm:scthm} (the key for defining structure constants).
-Our counts are naive, we get deformation invariance by realizing them as degrees of finite \'etale maps.
-The \'etaleness comes from standard deformation theory (extended to the present generality), see \cref{sec:smoothloc}, and \cref{lem:Msm_smooth}, just as in \cite{Keel_Yu_The_Frobenius}.
-But the arguments for properness is different at several key points.
+We note one additional change in generalizing from the special case \cite{Keel_Yu_The_Frobenius}: Our most fundamental results are properness statements, see \cref{prop:Spprop} (which is the key for counting tropical curves) and \cref{thm:scthm} (the key for defining structure constants).
+The arguments for properness are different at several key points.
 In algebraic geometry any map can be completed to a proper map.
 This is false in the analytic world, but there is an alternative: one can often achieve topological properness by shrinking (rather than completing), e.g. replacing an open disk by slightly smaller closed disk.
-In \cite{Keel_Yu_The_Frobenius} we could complete our basic moduli space $\cM(U,\beta)$, by taking its closure in the space of all stable maps.
-Instead here we consider a slightly shrunken version, which picks up a Berkovich boundary, e.g. $M' \subset M$ in \cref{def:Mdef}.
+In \cite{Keel_Yu_The_Frobenius} we could complete our basic moduli space $M(U,\beta)$ (see \cref{def:MUk}), by taking its closure in the space of all stable maps.
+Instead here we consider a slightly shrunken version, which picks up a Berkovich boundary, e.g. $M' \subset M$ in \cref{def:bms}.

-Now for the readers convenience we give a quick sketch of the argument for associativity in \cite{Keel_Yu_The_Frobenius} which we follow here with the modifications mentioned above, as this argument accounts for the logical structure of the paper.
+Now for the reader's convenience we give a quick sketch of the argument for associativity in \cite{Keel_Yu_The_Frobenius} which we follow here with the modifications mentioned above, as this argument accounts for the logical structure of the paper.

 Note the structure constants are manifestly symmetric in the $P_i$ so commutativity is obvious.
 For associativity: We consider the coefficient of one basis element $\theta_Q$ in the desired equality: